-29. This section provides guidance when discussing with the institutions about the implementation of the SRB expectations on MIS capabilities necessary to produce the necessary information for the execution of valuations in resolution, as described in the SRB 2019 Expectations for Banks.
-It takes into consideration the complexity of the group structure and the link with the preferred resolution strategy chosen.
-This chapter also comprises SRB's preliminary ideas regarding cross-border coordination, cooperation and sharing of information for valuation in resolution colleges, crisis management groups (CMGs) and with non-EU Member State authorities.
+29. This section provides guidance when discussing with the institutions about the implementation of the SRB expectations on MIS capabilities necessary to produce the relevant, critical, minimum information for the execution of valuations in resolution, as described in the Expectations for Banks.
+It takes into consideration the complexity of the group structure and the link with the preferred resolution strategy.
+This chapter also comprises SRB's preliminary ideas regarding cross-border coordination, cooperation and information sharing for valuation in resolution colleges, crisis management groups (CMGs) and with non-EU Member State authorities.